luluzhou1/alinush.github.io/_posts/2024-05-31-Schnorr-signatures.md

 By now, you should be pretty well-versed in Schnorr signatures and a few of their properties: nonce reuse attacks, batch verification, alternative forms, etc.
 There is so much more to say about them.
 Perhaps this article will grow over time.

+### Questions for the reader

+ 1. What other aspects of Schnorr signatures should this blog post address?
+ 1. The original Schnorr paper[^Schn89] claims $\lambda$-bit hashes (as opposed to $2\lambda$) are sufficient for $\lambda$-bit security.
+I believe this analysis remains true?
+ 1. What is a good academic reference for the *cleanest* EUF-CMA security proof for (single-signer) Schnorr?
+ 1. What is the the earliest work that defines Schnorr signatures over elliptic curves?

 ---